Cancer Treatment for Children

 Radiation therapy is given through different methods, depending on the type of cancer, the location of the cancer, and the patient's health.
 Sometimes, radiation therapy is used in combination with other treatments.
 The following are some of the different types of radiation therapy with brief explanations of their goals:

 External radiation (external beam therapy).
-With external radiation (external beam therapy), radiation is administered by a large machine that points the energy waves directly at the tumor.
+With external radiation (external beam therapy), radiation is given by a large machine that points the energy waves directly at the tumor.
 The radiation therapist controls the machine.
 Since radiation is used to kill cancer cells, special shields may be made to protect the tissue surrounding the treatment area.
 Radiation treatments are painless and usually last a few minutes.

 What are the side effects of radiation therapy?